 Local Pet Ownership Laws

-Each country has unique regulations governing pet ownership, so it\u2019s important to familiarize yourself with the rules before arriving.
+Each country has unique regulations governing pet ownership, so it\u2019s important to familiarise yourself with the rules before arriving.
 Research leash laws to understand where and how your dog can be walked, as well as any breed restrictions that might limit certain dog types.
 Additionally, ensure your dog meets all vaccination requirements, such as mandatory rabies shots, to comply with local health and safety standards.

 Cultural Attitudes Toward Pets